-This category applies only to appointments in the Faculty of Medicine where there is a reasonable expectation of a continuing appointment.
+This category applies only to appointments in the Cumming School of Medicine where there is a reasonable expectation of a continuing appointment.
 Pre-Tenure Track appointments are made for five (5) years.
 Such appointments can be converted to tenure track appointments at any time during the five (5) years by mutual agreement of the individual and the Parties.
 A conversion to tenure track will occur automatically after five (5) years unless the Head recommends to the Dean that the appointment will be discontinued.
 Department Heads must make a recommendation to the Dean no later than the end of the fourth (4th) year of the pre-tenure track appointment.
 In the case where the Head makes a recommendation to discontinue, the academic staff member may appeal this to the FTPC, following the procedures regarding the renewal of a tenure-track appointment.

 CA 1.7 Tenure Track Appointment: